FAQs

 Q: Are seasonal maintenance plans worth the investment?

 A: Each spring and each fall before you start using your cooling or heating system, you should get a tune-up to ensure your HVAC system is ready for the season.
 By spending a little twice a year, you can save a lot in energy bills by keeping your system operating at peak efficiency.
 You also can avoid costly repairs by identifying and fixing minor problems before they turn into big ones.
 Plus, many homeowners don’t realize that their manufacturer’s warranties may be considered invalid if they aren’t getting their unit serviced twice a year.
-Please contact Scott Heating, Cooling & Plumbing to request this service.
+Please contact Scott Heating & Cooling to request this service.

 Q: What brands or equipment do you service?